SonicStage: Version 4 (SonicStage CP)

 Adds the ability to import AACLC, as well as HE-AAC.

 The main downside is that a number of features, such as the ability to recover from corrupt track lists, are still missing.
 Restrictions on what non-administrator users could do were due to restrictions imposed by Windows XP and earlier; these restrictions are not present with Windows Vista and later.

-Version 4.3 (called SonicStage CP, for Connect Player) adds Windows Vista compatibility (Vista 64-bit and Windows 7 64-bit are not officially supported but Sonicstage will run, though there are no drivers for the hardware).
+Version 4.3 (called SonicStage CP, for Connect Player) adds Windows Vista compatibility (Vista 64-bit and Windows 7 64-bit are not officially supported but Sonicstage will run, although Sony did not provide 64-bit drivers for the hardware, they are available from third party sources).
 As of October 2008, this is the latest version of the English (and other non-Japanese language) SonicStage.
 From March 29, 2013 onwards this version is no longer available for download from the Sony website.

 Version 4.4, released on January 10, 2008 (only in Japan), added HE-AAC transfer function for new Walkmans.